se-edu/se-book/testCaseDesign/combiningTestInputs/heuristicInvalid/text.md

-<span id="prereqs"><dynamic-panel src="../heuristicValid/unit-inElsewhere-asFlat.md" boilerplate header="%%{{glyphicon_education}} Quality Assurance → Test Case Design → Combining Test Inputs → Heuristic: Each Valid Input at Least Once in a Positive Test Case%%" /></span>
+<span id="prereqs"><dynamic-panel src="../heuristicValid/unit-inElsewhere-asFlat.md" boilerplate header="%%{{ icon_prereq }} Quality Assurance → Test Case Design → Combining Test Inputs → Heuristic: Each Valid Input at Least Once in a Positive Test Case%%" /></span>

 <span id="outcomes">{{glyphicon_flag}} Can apply heuristic ‘no more than one invalid input in a test case’</span>